CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2025-05-11-origins-sherlock.md

 - I used the hint for this one.
 We can filter for 'ftp-data' and find the answer.

 #### Attackers were able to compromise the credentials of a backup SSH server.
 What is the password for this SSH server?
 - I used the hint for this one as well.
 We can go to File-> Export Objects-> FTP-Data.
-The files here are may contain the info we need.
+The files here may contain the info we need.
 ![Task 7](/assets/images/Origins/task7.JPG)
 ![Task 7](/assets/images/Origins/task7c.JPG)